marcellus-ku-238/lx-blade-components/documentation/label.md

 This component give you html with tailwind classes when you need to show label to your page.

-You just need to copy below tag and paste at place you want to show labele,
+You just need to copy below tag and paste at place you want to show label,

 ```bash
 <x-lx.form-inputs.label for="label" :value="'Label Text'" />